-From Beth on February 25th, 2009 in Green Remodeling
+From Dean Dowd on February 25, 2009 in Green Remodeling

 Even if on idle or stand-by your office equipment uses energy.
 According to PG&E the biggest energy users are in your home office and home entertainment systems.
 In stand-by mode your computer will use 21 kilowatts of power in one year and, when powered up over the same timeframe it will use 223 kilowatts.
 Do you know what the top energy wasters are in the typical home office?

 There are roughly 4.5 million home offices in the United States.
 Having an understanding of the top energy wasting equipment and how you can take measures to reduce energy consumption and greenhouse gas emissions will enable you to make smarter choices in your home office environment.

 Top Energy Wasters

 Self Audit Gizmo

 Theres a great little handheld gizmo called the Kill A Watt meter by P3 International http://www.p3international.com/products/special/P4400/P4400-CE.html that will give you a reliable reading on your equipments energy consumption.
 Its a cinch to use and its only $40.

 - Use Energy Star labeled office equipment.
 You will reap mega savings as much as 90% savings for some products, and they use about half the electricity of non Energy Star products.